ScooloV/bbpedia/docs/matched_play/guide.md

-opponent the opportunity to check any moves before you move any models if they wish.When rolling dice, make sure they are clearly visible to all players and allow your opponent to examine the rolls before picking up the dice.^1^ Always ask your opponent\'s permission before touching their models.
+opponent the opportunity to check any moves before you move any models if they wish.When rolling dice, make sure they are clearly visible to all players and allow your opponent to examine the rolls before picking up the dice.^1^ Always ask your opponent's permission before touching their models.

-Remind your opponent about any rules they may have forgotten to use, or they have used incorrectly, especially when doing so is to your opponent\'s benefit rather than your own.
+Remind your opponent about any rules they may have forgotten to use, or they have used incorrectly, especially when doing so is to your opponent's benefit rather than your own.

 Never deliberately manipulate the amount of time a game takes in order to gain an advantage, either by playing overly quickly or by